themindfulbit/td/_content/1-episodes/2013-12-13-059-configuring-ios-for-others.md

 * The new motion effects are impressive to demo, but many would like to [make iOS 7 less nausea-inducing](http://www.macworld.com/article/2049249/make-ios-7-less-nausea-inducing.html).
 Beyond that, these effects can diminish general performance and battery life if you are setting up a device without the [M7 motion coprocessor](http://en.wikipedia.org/wiki/Apple_M7).
 * [iOS 7 Multitasking Gestures](http://www.youtube.com/watch?v=w-W8vpnbf38) are very useful, but learning to use them is best saved for some point after the initial shakedown period in question here.
 It's not a bad idea to turn them on, however, because they aren't disruptive.
 * Spotlight's changes have arguably reduced its usefulness, but when app organization is unlikely, providing some [tips for using Spotlight](http://www.tuaw.com/2013/09/18/ios-7-searching-for-apps-and-info-with-spotlight-video-tutoria/) can prevent the frustration of "losing an app."
 * Dictation is another great demo item that has an unequal adoption rate.
-It is further case where providing some [pointers](http://www.macworld.com/article/2048196/beyond-siri-dictation-tricks-for-the-iphone-and-ipad.html) could go a long way.
+It is a further case where providing some [pointers](http://www.macworld.com/article/2048196/beyond-siri-dictation-tricks-for-the-iphone-and-ipad.html) could go a long way.
 * The [Do Not Disturb](http://support.apple.com/kb/HT5463) feature is a perfect example of software making a device fit better into real life.
 It's a great way to segue into [how to use Control Center](http://www.macworld.com/article/2048740/get-to-know-ios-7-control-center.html) too.